DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/configure-design-settings/enable-the-right-to-left-layout.md

 * [Table](../use-report-elements/use-tables.md)
 * [Table of Contents](../use-report-elements/use-basic-report-controls/table-of-contents.md)

-For the **Panel** and **Table**, this option only affects the controls contained in them.
+For the **Panel** and **Table** controls, this option affects contained controls.

+## Right to Left Layout

 When the **Right To Left** property of a report is set to **Yes**, you can also enable the **Right To Left Layout** property that specifies the position of controls within [report bands](../introduction-to-banded-reports.md).
-Enabling the right-to-left layout will also swap the page margins of a document (it will become impossible to place controls outside the right page margin).
+Enabling the right-to-left layout will also swap the page margins of a document (you are not allowed to place controls outside the right page margin).

 ![](../../../images/eurd-web-right-to-left-layout.png)

-The controls' coordinates will remain unchanged and only the point and direction of reference will change (the X coordinate will be calculated starting with the top right corner).
+The coordinates of report controls remain unchanged, only the point and direction of reference change (the X coordinate is calculated based on the top right corner).

-The right-to-left layout is preserved when exporting a report to any of the [supported formats](../preview-print-and-export-reports.md) (e.g., PDF, Excel, or RTF).
+The right-to-left layout is preserved when exporting a report to any [supported format](../preview-print-and-export-reports.md).